Sai1919/xml-streamer/README.md

   parser.on('error', function (error) {
     // error occurred
+    // NOTE: when error event emitted no end event will be emitted console.error(error)
+  })

+  xmlStream.pipe(parser) // pipe your input xmlStream to parser.
+  // readable
+  parser.on('readable', function () {
+      // if you don't want to consume "data" on "data" events you can wait for readable event and consume data by calling parser.read()
+  })
+}())

+// 2.
+By passing the resourcePath as shown in 2 method and reading data by calling `read` method instead listening for data events.

+(function () {
+  "use strict";

+  var Parser = require('xml-streamer')

+  var opts = {resourcePath: '/items/item'}

+  var parser = new Parser(opts)

+  parser.on('end', function () {
+    // parsing ended no more data events will be raised })

+  parser.on('error', function (error) {
+    // error occurred
-    // NOTE: when error emit emitted no end event will be emitted console.error(error)
+    // NOTE: when error event emitted no end event will be emitted console.error(error)
   })